- Academic Programs & Policies

 With the College of Education and Human Sciences: A student in the College of Education and Human Sciences pursuing a bachelor of science in teaching learning and teacher education with a secondary education endorsement may also complete a major in the College of Arts and Sciences by permission of the College of Education and Human Sciences.
 The additional major in the College of Arts and Sciences should be directly related to their endorsement area.
 The student must complete all degree requirements in the College of Education and Human Sciences and the requirements of the arts and sciences major.
 Because students will not be earning a degree from the College of Arts and Sciences, they may not be eligible for arts and sciences scholarships and aid.

 The College of Arts and Sciences encourages qualified students to participate in the University Honors Program.
 In addition, several departments of the College of Arts and Sciences offer special honors sections of regular freshman courses to meet the needs of students with superior preparation in those subjects.
-In some departments, such students may then progress more rapidly into advanced courses.

 Degrees with Distinction